innerfence/ChargeDemo/README.markdown

 * `ifcc_redactedCardNumber` - redacted card number (e.g. `XXXXXXXXXXXX1111`)
 * `ifcc_cardType` - card type: `Visa`, `MasterCard`, `Amex`, `Discover`, `Maestro`, `Solo`, or `Unknown`

-In addition, any unrecognized parameters that were included in the original request will be returned with the response.

 Here is a simple example:

 ```